Haysquaretech/simple_shell/README.md

-This is simple shell project in C programming language Project done in FEb 2023
+This is simple shell project in C programming language Project done in Feb 2023